Stacy Coley: Minnesota Vikings

 Coley was selected by the Minnesota Vikings in the seventh round, 219th overall of the 2017 NFL draft.
 Coley became the 16th Miami alumn in Vikings history drafted by the Vikings and the second in 2017, as Minnesota used their second fifth-round pick (180th overall) to select Coley's college teammate, guard Danny Isidora.
 Isidora and Coley were the first Hurricanes to be drafted by Minnesota since the Vikings picked tackle Bryant McKinnie in 2002.

 On September 18, 2018, Coley was waived by the Vikings.

 New York Giants

 On September 19, 2018, Coley was claimed off waivers by the New York Giants.
 He was placed on injured reserve on October 6, 2018, with a hamstring injury.
 He was released on October 16, 2018.

 New York Jets

 On January 5, 2019, Coley signed a reserve/future contract with the New York Jets.
 He was waived on May 10, 2019.

 Dallas Renegades

-Coley was drafted by the Dallas Renegades of the XFL in the 4th round of the 2020 XFL draft.
+Coley was selected by the Dallas Renegades of the XFL in the 4th round of the 2020 XFL draft.